erindepree/erindepree/README.md

 *Greater DC/Baltimore metropolitian areas, willing to move*

 ## Statement
 I am a data scientist and problem solver with a Ph.D. in physics and experience bridging technical expertise with stakeholder engagement.
 I am skilled in machine learning, neural networks, data analysis, and scientific research.
-As an experienced educator and mentor, I am adept at translating complex concepts for diverse audiences and driving measurable impact through data-driven solutions.
+As an experienced educator and mentor, I am adept at translating complex concepts for diverse audiences and driving measurable impact through solutions that are statistically likely to succeed.

 ## Skill
 __Data Analysis and Visualization__ | exploratory data analysis, analytical skills, pandas, numpy, matplotlib, seaborn, plotly, dash